Garrylin/learngit/readme.txt

 Text Creating branch again.
 Text make branch again.
 It is the second day of learning git!
-Creating a new branch is quick AND simple.
+Creating a new branch is quick and simple.